Travel and diabetes

-- Protect your insulin and blood glucose test strips from freezing or excessive heat by storing them under 30 degrees centigrade.
+- Protect your insulin and blood glucose monitoring strips from freezing or excessive heat by storing them under 30 degrees centigrade.

-- When travelling by air, make sure your insulated bag is part of your carry-on luggage.
+- When travelling by air, store insulin in a cool pack in your carry-on luggage.

 Temperature also affects the accuracy of blood glucose results.
+Is the meter too hot or cold?
 Check your meter user manual for your meter’s operational temperature range.